 The Holiday and Food (HAF) programme has continued to support holiday provision for the most vulnerable families, while also offering childcare for working parents over the holiday periods.
 The provision is flexible providing a range of start times and hours across each day.
-During the HAF summer programme, we were able to deliver 79 paid for spaces in additional to x spaces for vulnerable children.
+During the HAF summer programme, we were able to deliver 104 paid for spaces in additional to 453 spaces for vulnerable children and 388 SEND spaces.